 Some major themes included in the timeline:

 - The Secession Crisis – The election of Abraham Lincoln as our first Republican president convinced seven slave-holding southern states to secede from the Union.
 Why did they perceive him to be such a threat?

 - Fort Sumter – After Lincoln’s election, the South demanded that the Federal fort in Charleston Harbor be evacuated.
 By refusing, Lincoln maneuvered the South into firing the first shot, thereby rallying previously lukewarm Northern support for war.

 - The Border States – Despite being slave-holding states, Maryland, Delaware, Missouri, and Kentucky stayed loyal to the Union.
 How did Lincoln manage to prevent their secession?

-- The Battle of Ball’s Bluff – This little known Union defeat in Viginia would have significant repercussions as it would lead to the creation of the meddling congressional committee on the conduct of the war, a major thorn in Loncolkn’s side during the remainder of the conflict.
+- The Battle of Ball’s Bluff – This little known Union defeat in Virginia would have significant repercussions as it would lead to the creation of the meddling congressional committee on the conduct of the war, a major thorn in Lincoln’s side during the remainder of the conflict.